 She gave up, apologized.
 Admitted it was a tough tough question that she had not expected and prepared for.

-We quickly agreed that probably there were another 100 companies in the Central Business District that could claim the same three great reasons.
+We quickly agreed that probably there were another 100 companies in Bangkok’s Central Business District that could claim the same three great reasons.

-But the question that remained was still: What set the CEO’s company apart from other hiring companies?
+But the question that remained was still: What set the MD’s company apart from other hiring companies?

-Your EVP must be unique, relevant, and convincing so it drives the candidates’ interest in the company.
+Your company EVP must be unique, relevant, and convincing so it drives the candidates’ interest in your company.

 Here are three simple questions that you can ask the company stakeholders and more importantly your existing staff who can tell you why they love working for you.

 - Why do they leave?

 10 Employee Value Proposition examples